MOS Technology 6522: Bugs

 Due to a design defect, if the edge on CB1 falls within a few nanoseconds of the falling edge of the ϕ2 (phase–2) clock, the CB1 edge will be ignored, causing the loss of a bit and framing errors on subsequent data.

-As a workaround, put the external clock signal into the D input of a 74AC74 flip-flop, run the flop's Q output to the 6522's CB1 pin, and clock the flip-flop with ϕ0 or ϕ2.
-The serial shift register bug was corrected in the California Micro Devices CMD G65SC22, the Western Design Center W65C22 and in the MOS 6526, the latter device which Commodore used in place of the 6522 from the Commodore 64 onwards.
+A workaround is put the external clock signal into the D input of a 74ACT74 flip-flop, run the flop's Q output to the 6522's CB1 pin, and clock the flip-flop with ϕ0 or ϕ2.

+The serial shift register bug was corrected in the California Micro Devices CMD G65SC22 and in the MOS 6526, the latter device which Commodore used in place of the 6522 from the Commodore 64 onwards.

 Aside from the aforementioned shift register bug, there was a potential register corruption problem that usually only occurred in systems using the 6522 with a microprocessor having a non-6502 bus architecture, such as a Motorola 68000.
 If the address lines changed while chip select was low (inactive) but the ϕ2 clock input was high (active), register contents could be changed despite the fact that the chip was not selected.
 This was fixed in some but not all of the CMOS versions.